ludescher/JStruct/README.md

 - Type validation on assignment
 - Readonly structure (no new fields, no deletion)
 - Prevents extensions and prototype manipulation
-- Only data properties are allowed — methods are disallowed.
+- Only data properties are allowed, methods are disallowed.
 For helper logic, use static functions or external utility classes.

 ---